Visitors

 Your rent doesn’t change if your visitors stay less than 4 weeks.

-It is a breach of your tenancy to sublet your property to people, including visitors using shared economy services such as Airbnb and Stayz.
+It is a breach of your tenancy to sublet the public housing property – or part of the property – to people, including visitors using shared economy services, such as Airbnb and Stayz.

 As the tenant, you’re responsible for the behaviour of your household members and visitors.